The need to read a map and navigate using a compass these days is dead, right? Wrong!

 Before you can set participants off on the treasure hunt, make sure that they have an answer sheet on which to record their answers.
 This could just be a blank piece of paper – nothing complicated is needed here.
 The answer sheet we used is included at the end of this post.

 Your treasure hunt is set up.
 The clues are in place.
 Your participants have a map and record sheet.
 All you need to do now is set them loose!

 For our treasure hunt, no time limit was imposed; participants could return their completed answer sheets at any point over the festival weekend.
 Everyone that entered won a small prize of some sort, which certainly helped incentivise participants to complete all of the activity cards – and lead to some happy participants who felt suitably rewarded for their efforts.

-Happy mappers with their treasure hunt loot
+Meek family kids with their treasure hunt tools

 Don’t limit your treasure hunts to the outdoors!

 The standalone nature of this treasure hunt (the activity cards are discrete and there is no set order in which to complete them) means it lends itself to almost any environment, indoors or outdoors.
 In fact, we recently ran the same treasure hunt inside Blackburn Cathedral as part of an NHS health and well-being conference – we did, honestly!